 Curated by Julien Robson, Guest Curator

-During her prolific, five-decade-long career, Joan Tanner has worked in painting, photography, video, sculpture, and assemblage.
-Compelled by a “curiosity to engage contradiction” and an impulse to disrupt “assumptions about spatial relations,” she explores of ideas of history, impermanence, and inconsistency.
+Compelled by a “curiosity to engage contradiction” and an impulse to disrupt “assumptions about spatial relations,” Joan Tanner’s art has developed to encompass many media, including painting, photography, video, sculpture, and installation.
 In her assemblages and installations, Tanner plays with the makeshift and precarious in such a manner that form unfolds as a reflection on temporality—of development and decay—in ways that seem purposefully unresolved.
-Tanner’s provocative and engaging work challenges the viewer’s imagination and defies categorization.
+Preoccupied with ideas of history, impermanence, and inconsistency in her exploration of materials and form, she has created, over five decades, a body of provocative and engaging work that challenges the viewer’s imagination and refuses simple categorization.

 Joan Tanner was born in 1935 in Indianapolis.
 She received a BA in Fine Art from the University of Wisconsin at Madison (1956).
-She has held solo exhibitions at Santa Barbara Museum of Art (1967 and 1986), MCA Santa Barbara (1995), Speed Art Museum, Louisville (2001), Ben Maltz Gallery at Otis College, Los Angeles (2006), Fresno Art Museum (2009), Suyama Space, Seattle (2016), and the Weatherspoon Art Museum, Greensboro, North Carolina (2017).
-Her work is held in the collections of Albertina, Vienna; Getty Center, Los Angeles; Harvard University, Cambridge; Stanford University, PAFA, Philadelphia, and Santa Barbara Museum of Art, among others.
+She was awarded the Distinguished Woman Artist award by Fresno Art Museum in 2009.
+She has held solo exhibitions at Santa Barbara Museum of Art (1967 and 1986); MCA Santa Barbara (1995), Speed Art Museum, Louisville (2001); Ben Maltz Gallery at Otis College, Los Angeles (2006); Fresno Art Museum (2009); Suyama Space, Seattle (2016); and the Weatherspoon Art Museum, Greensboro, North Carolina (2017).
+Her work is held in the collections of Albertina, Vienna; Getty Center, Los Angeles; Harvard University, Cambridge; Stanford University, Stanford; PAFA, Philadelphia; and Santa Barbara Museum of Art, among others.
 She currently lives and works in Santa Barbara.